 Institutions, in their various forms and dimensions and in varied settings, play important roles in the development (planning and implementation) of effective mitigation strategies.
 But institutional forms, entities, and processes as well as the dynamics by which they affect or influence national initiatives to develop appropriate mitigation strategies are not very well understood in both the Philippines and Vietnam.
 A study to make the institutions-rice/agriculture-climate change interface clearer in both countries is, therefore, necessary.

-SEARCA is collaborating with IRRI on this project, in consonance with SEARCA’s focus on the overarching thrust of Inclusive and Sustainable Agricultural and Rural Development (ISARD).
-The project officially started on July 15, 2016 and is expected to run until November 23, 2016.
+SEARCA collaborated with IRRI on this project, in consonance with SEARCA’s focus on the overarching thrust of Inclusive and Sustainable Agricultural and Rural Development (ISARD).
+The project was conducted from 15 July 2016 to 31 January 2017.

-The study primarily seeks to identify bottlenecks in the implementation process and entry points for international institutions to support implementation of national mitigation plans in the rice sub-sector.
+The study primarily aimed to identify bottlenecks in the implementation process and entry points for international institutions to support implementation of national mitigation plans in the rice sub-sector.

-Comparative assessments will be undertaken using primary data gathered through interviews and secondary data.
-The project will have a comparative analysis of the following:
+Comparative assessments were undertaken using primary data gathered through interviews and secondary data.
+The project had a comparative analysis of the following:

-A case study will likewise be undertaken on the translation of climate change national policies to change at the local level.
+A case study was undertaken on the translation of climate change national policies to change at the local level.

-1. Improved level of understanding of the dynamics of implementation of climate change mitigation policy, particularly in the rice sub-sector, in the Philippines and Vietnam.
+Improved level of understanding of the dynamics of implementation of climate change mitigation policy, particularly in the rice sub-sector, in the Philippines and Vietnam

-2. Better grasp of the INDCs, national climate change action plans, related initiatives in GHG mitigation in the rice sub-sector and the resources entailed.
+Better grasp of the INDCs, national climate change action plans, related initiatives in GHG mitigation in the rice sub-sector and the resources entailed

-Identified potential bottlenecks in the implementation of national mitigation plans in the rice sub-sector.
+Identified potential bottlenecks in the implementation of national mitigation plans in the rice sub-sector

-Possible entry points for interventions in support of the implementation of national mitigation plans in the rice sub-sector.
+Possible entry points for interventions in support of the implementation of national mitigation plans in the rice sub-sector

-Understanding how climate change policies developed at the national level are translated to the local level.
+Understanding how climate change policies developed at the national level are translated to the local level

-Recommendations on effectively involving stakeholders to reduce the carbon footprint of rice production in the Philippines and Vietnam.
+Recommendations on effectively involving stakeholders to reduce the carbon footprint of rice production in the Philippines and Vietnam